July 4 Celebrations: Here's A List Of Fireworks Shows Happening In Metro Detroit

 Park admission is required.

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
-This material may not be published, broadcast, rewritten, or redistributed.MORE NEWS: Health Officials Confirm 25 Cases Of COVID-19's Delta Variant In Michigan
+This material may not be published, broadcast, rewritten, or redistributed.MORE NEWS: Michigan Matters: Rocket Mortgage Classic Tees Off in the Motor City